-distribution of stars within that radius differs markedly between Ref and the other models, and this strongly influences the effective radius.
-In the FBconst, FB $\sigma$ and FBZ simulations, the galaxy forms a massive, compact bulge that dominates the overall stellar distribution.
+Visual inspection indicates that the outer envelope of the galaxy, corresponding to an r-band surface brightness of $\mu{\rm r} \sim 28~{\rm mag~arcsec^{-2}}$, is similar in each simulation.
+However, the distribution of stars within that radius differs markedly between Ref and the other models, and this strongly influences the effective radius.
+In the FBconst, FB σ and FBZ simulations, the galaxy forms a massive, compact bulge that dominates the overall stellar distribution.
 In the Ref simulation the star-forming disc component, seen clearly in the face-on images as blue-coloured concentrations distributed over all radii, comprises a greater fraction of the mass.
-Based on a dynamical decomposition similar to the orbital circularity method of Abadi et al. (2003), the bulge-to-total ratio of the galaxy in the FBconst, FB $\sigma$ , FBZ and Ref simulations is 0.47, 0.43, 0.50 and 0.30, respectively.
+Based on a dynamical decomposition similar to the orbital circularity method of Abadi et al. (2003), the bulge-to-total ratio of the galaxy in the FBconst, FB σ , FBZ and Ref simulations is 0.47, 0.43, 0.50 and 0.30, respectively.

-Many studies in the literature conclude that the ability of a hydrodynamical simulation to reproduce, approximately, the low-redshift GSMF (or, in the case of 'zoom' simulations, the $M$ - $M{halo}$ relation as inferred by e.g. subhalo abundance matching) to be a metric of success, without comparing to the observed size of galaxies (e.g. Okamoto et al. 2010; Oppenheimer et al. 2010; Munshi et al. 2013; Puchwein & Springel 2013; Vogelsberger et al. 2013).
-However, the reproduction here of the observed z = 0.1 GSMF with a number of models that yield unrealistically compact galaxies, highlights the importance of simultaneously calibrating models with observational diagnostics that are complementary to the GSMF.
-In Sections 4.1.3, 4.1.4 and 4.1.5, we turn to the examination of diagnostics that were not considered during the calibration process.
-It is shown that models that yield unrealistically compact galaxies also fail to reproduce the observed star formation history and present-day SSFR of the galaxy population.
-We demonstrate that the formation of compact galaxies is a consequence of numerical radiative losses becoming severe in high-density gas, thus artificially suppressing the efficiency of energy feedback.
+The fact that it is possible to reproduce the observed $z=0.1\,$ GSMF with a number of models that yield unrealistically compact galaxies, highlights the importance of calibrating models with observational diagnostics that are complementary to the GSMF.
+We now turn, in Sections 4.1.3, 4.1.4 and 4.1.5, to the examination of diagnostics that were not considered during the calibration process.
+In the latter, we demonstrate that the formation of compact galaxies is a consequence of numerical radiative losses becoming severe in high density gas, thus artificially suppressing the efficiency of energy feedback.